+The aim of this workstream is to consider the UK Ports.
 The modern port is a significantly different place to the port of history.
 It is increasingly shaped by forces such as globalisation of supply chains automation and digitisation.
-It is also shaped by external imperatives such as sustainability.
-We expect these trends to not only continue but to accelerate.
+This workstream analyses how the ports workforce is expected to change and how the sector can best transition.

-The major port operators are commencing a piece of research to explore the three interlinked key dimensions of change, the relationships between them and how potential solutions for how they might be addressed.
-These solutions are likely to be at both a sector level and a generic company level, plus potentially have implications beyond the sector (e.g. any implications for Government policy).
-The overall ‘exam question’ is ‘what do the likely future ports workforce and ways of working look like and how can the sector transition from the position today’.
+The major port operators undertook a piece of research to explore the three interlinked key dimensions of change, the relationships between them and how potential solutions for how they might be addressed.
+The overall ‘exam question’ was ‘what do the likely future ports workforce and ways of working look like and how can the sector transition from the position today’.

-The project commenced in late 2020 and the University of Strathclyde Business School was been selected to undertake the desk research.
-Interviews began in February 2021.
-A Working Group made up Commissioners and HR Directors from the major ports group has been formed and includes:
+The workstream commenced in late 2020 and the University of Strathclyde Business School were selected to undertake the desk research.
+Interviews occurred during 2021 and a small working Group made up Commissioners and HR Directors from the major ports group was formed.